a few of our past projects

 I participated in the measuring and identification of a set of sixteenth century misericords.
 We were able to identify two, possibly three, different carvers based on the method of construction and style of the carvings.
 This study was for documentation purposes for the development of a book being written for the Ripon Cathedral.

-historic and modern private home
+historic renovations and modern constructions in private homes

 - Built a pool house.
 The pool house is set into a hillside, with its construction being reinforced concrete, steel, and wood framing.
 It has been faced with brick.
 It is traditional in design, by David Ganse, a local architect.
 He uses very old school construction methods, which agree with our sensibilities.